 Bumper Pool Rules

-The game is pretty simple, but there are some rule to this game.
+The game is pretty simple, but there are some rules to this game.
 And the rules of bumper pool can be difficult to follow the first time playing.
 But after a couple trial runs, you should get the hang of it.

 Bumper pool can be played with two players, or four players as teams.